If only my husband and I had a clue that we needed ADHD relationship strategies. If only we knew that ADHD existed.

 2. Use Scaffolding To Communicate The Hard Stuff

-What I would have given, years ago, to hear my husband offer a heartfelt apology.
+Years ago, I so much wanted to hear my husband offer a heartfelt apology.

-As I discovered years into our relationship, he harbored a pragmatic bias against apologies, born of years living without benefit of ADHD diagnosis:
+Why did he stint on apologies?
+As it turns out, he harbored a pragmatic bias against apologies, born of years living without benefit of ADHD diagnosis:

 “Why apologize for a behavior that